AgenaTrader/AgenaScript-documentation/sources/handling_bars_and_instruments.md

 ## Instrument.ETF
 ### Description
 Instrument.ETF is used to differentiate between a stock and an ETF.
-This is necessary since ETFs are considered to be „stocks“ by some exchanges.
+This is necessary since ETFs are considered to be „stocks" by some exchanges.

 ### Parameter
 none